franciscop/umbrella/src/plugins/addclass/documentation.md

 ## Parameters

-`name`: a string that represents the class(es) to be added.
+`nameN`: a string that represents the class(es) to be added.
 If more than one class has to be added, separate them by an space.
 Examples: `"classA"`, `"classA classB"`.